rweather/litton-tools/doc/drum-image-format.md

 * ASCII - Self-explantory.
 * UASCII - Uppercase-only ASCII.
-* EBS315 - Keyboard character set from section B.4 of the [EBS315 ABS 1231 Operator Manual](http://www.bitsavers.org/pdf/litton/EBS315_ABS_1231_Operator_Manual_1969.pdf).
+* EBS1231 - Character set from Appendix V of the EBS/1231 System Programming
+Manual.
+This is the native character set of the Litton.